Universality of Strength of Yukawa Couplings, Quark Singlets and Strength of CP Violation: USY with one extra vector-like quark

 \subsection{The effective down quark mass matrix}

-Next we evaluate how the presence of the vector-like quark $D$ affects the effective $3\times 3$ down quark mass matrix connecting the standard quarks.
-Note that it is this effective down quark mass matrix which, together with the up quark mass matrix, that generates the $3\times 3$ CKM matrix connecting standard quarks.
+Next we evaluate how the presence of the vector-like quark $D$ affects the effective $3\times3$ down quark mass matrix connecting the standard quarks.
+Note that, it is this effective down quark mass matrix $H_{eff}^{d}$ which, together with the up quark mass matrix, that generates the $3\times3$ CKM matrix connecting standard quarks.

-In order to pursue our goal, we explicitly compute the effective $3\times 3$ down quark mass matrix, resulting from Eq. (\ref{m4}) by integrating out the fourth heavy down quark.
+In order to pursue our goal, we explicitly compute the effective $3\times3$ down quark mass matrix, resulting from Eq. (\ref{m4}) by integrating out the fourth heavy down quark{ \footnote{For convinience and instead of the dimensionfull effective matrix $\mathbf{H}_{eff}^{d}$, we shall work with a dimensionless matrix $H_{eff}^{d}$, defined as $H_{eff}^{d}\equiv\frac{1}{9c_{d}^{2}}\mathbf{H}_{eff}^{d}$. }}.
 We explain exactly how the extra vector-like quark modifies the pure USY hypothesis, and thus, gives a significant contribution to CP violation.
 We obtain in leading order: